ove/ove-apps/packages/ove-app-images/README.md

 ## Controlling the App

-Once the app is loaded, it can be controlled via the URL `http://OVE_APP_IMAGES_HOST:PORT/control.html?oveSectionId=0`.
+The controller of the app can be loaded by accessing the URL `http://OVE_APP_IMAGES_HOST:PORT/control.html?oveSectionId=0`.
 The controller supports panning and zooming of images.